Izzywa/Database/DESIGN.md

 In the patient side of the dataset, the healthcare practitioner would be expected to record:
 - location
     - to record the location of origin and residence of the patient.
-    - a collection of cities and countries could be selected from the database
 - details of the patients
     - name
     - email